Language: EN

 How to use a MySQL database with Node.js

-MariaDB and MySQL are widely known as one of the most popular relational database management systems.
+MariaDB and MySQL are widely known as some of the most popular relational database management systems.

-Connecting a Node.js application to a MySQL database is a common and essential task for many projects.
+Connecting a Node.js application to a MySQL database is a common and frequent task for many projects.

 How to connect Node.js to MySQL

-Before starting, you will need to install the mysql2 package, which provides an efficient way to interact with MySQL from Node.js.
+Before we begin, you will need to install the mysql2 package, which provides an efficient way to interact with MySQL from Node.js.

 npm install mysql2

 The first step is to establish a connection with the MySQL database.
-To do this, we will create a file called dbConnection.mjs that will contain the connection logic.
+For this, we will create a file named dbConnection.mjs that will contain the connection logic.

 We could put everything in the same file.
-The main goal of having it separated is to be more modularized, and have your connection data in another file, and not publish it where you shouldn’t by mistake.
+The main goal of having it separate is to keep it more modularized, and to have your connection data in another file, so you don’t accidentally publish it where you shouldn’t.

 import mysql from 'mysql2/promise';